 A geisha, also known as a geiko, is not only one of the most mysterious and alluring aspects of Japanese culture but also one of the most misunderstood.
-If you spend some time in certain areas of Tokyo, Kanazawa or Kyoto you are bound to see one of these mysterious girls.
-They’re pretty hard to miss with their colorful kimono’s, white painted faces, red cherry lips and beautiful hairstyles.
-In this article we will help demystify geisha culture by revealing what they actually do and by learning more about their clothes, makeup and hairstyles.
+If you spend time in some regions of Tokyo, Kanazawa, or Kyoto, you are bound to see one of these mysterious girls.
+They’re pretty hard to miss with their colorful kimonos, white painted faces, red cherry lips, and beautiful hairstyles.
+In this article, we will help demystify geisha culture by revealing what they do and by learning more about their clothes, makeup, and hairstyles.

 - Differences between a geisha and maiko